Read what current and former students say about their study choice and experiences with the programme.

 After completing my Bachelor’s in Computer Science Engineering in India, I wanted to pursue my path in Game Technology.
 I researched a lot of courses in the U.S.A. and Europe and found that the Game and Media Technology (GMT) programme at Utrecht University is very flexible and allows you to specialize in different areas of Game Technology.
 This flexibility plus courses such as Advanced Graphics and Optimization and Vectorization attracted me to this programme.

 The GMT programme is research oriented meaning that next to course work, a large parge of the programme is dedicated to doing research.
 The research projects are done in groups, which helps you to learn to work in teams and exchange useful information.
 Also good to know is that you can choose from a wide set of courses, depending on your interests.
 Some courses may be more demanding than others and it can be difficult to decide which courses are right for you.
 However, both teachers and fellow students are ready to help.
-If you are struggeling with your study plan, you can contact the Programme Coordinator for help, or it can be helpful to check out the website for course reviews written by fellow students.
+If you are struggeling with your study plan, you can contact the Programme Coordinator for help, or it can be helpful to check out course reviews written by fellow students.

 After I finish my Master’s, I would like to work as a professional game developer, preferably at a gaming company where I can gain hands-on experiences and put my skills into practice.
 In that way I hope to further develop and improve myself for future endeavors.